akeDataAnalyst/ML-Web-App/README.md

 ## Deployment via Streamlit Sharing:
 - Push code to GitHub repository
 - Connect GitHub account at [](share.streamlit.io)
-- Select repo and set main file to salary_app.py
+- Select repo and set main file
 - Streamlit automatically installs dependencies from requirements.txt

 # Thank You for Your Time!